-Bigfoot Blamed For Idaho Crash– The Internet Says It Could Be Hillary Clinton
+Bigfoot Blamed For Idaho Crash — The Internet Says It Could Be Hillary Clinton

 — KATU News (@KATUNews) March 26, 2017

-Fox News reports that, the authorities recorded the incident as a vehicle deer collision but did not find any evidence of Idaho’s Bigfoot.
+Fox News reports that the authorities recorded the incident as a vehicle deer collision but did not find any evidence of Idaho’s Bigfoot.

 As you can imagine, there were lots of people on social media who were skeptical about the woman’s report.